peterhendrick/steggin/README.md

 gpg --keyserver hkp://keys.gnupg.net --recv-key EC3ED53D

-Then to verify the SHASUMS folder has not been tampered with, type:
+Then to verify the SHASUMS file has not been tampered with, type:

 gpg --verify SHASUMS.sig SHASUMS

 The following should be part of the output:

 gpg: Signature made Sat Jul 16 21:57:17 2016 using RSA key ID EC3ED53D

 gpg: Good signature from "Peter Hendrick <peterjhendrick@gmail.com>"

 If you see the "Good signature", you can be as certain as possible that the SHASUMS file is the file I wrote.

 You need to give yourself permission to execute the steggin.sh file.
+Type the command:

-Type "chmod u+x ./steggin.sh"
+chmod u+x ./steggin.sh"

 Currently, you must use files in the steggin directory.
 So copy your carrier and secret files to the steggin directory: